 16. Voice search optimization

-More than half of adults use voice search to find products, places, and information.
+One in five people use voice search regularly to find products, places, and information.
 When creating your website and building a content marketing strategy, include more conversational questions, long-tail keywords, and phrases in web pages.

 17. Transcripts for audio and video